adap/flower/doc/source/tutorial-quickstart-pytorch.rst

             loss, accuracy = test(self.net, self.valloader, self.device)
             return loss, len(self.valloader.dataset), {"accuracy": accuracy}

-Finally, we can construct a `ClientApp` using the `FlowerClient` defined above by means of a `client_fn` callback.
-Note that the `context` enables you to get access to hyperparemeters defined in your `pyproject.toml` to configure the run.
-In this tutorial we access the `local-epochs` setting to control the number of epochs a `ClientApp` will perform when running the `fit()` method.
+Finally, we can construct a :code:`ClientApp` using the :code:`FlowerClient` defined above by means of a :code:`client_fn()` callback.
+Note that the `context` enables you to get access to hyperparemeters defined in your :code:`pyproject.toml` to configure the run.
+In this tutorial we access the `local-epochs` setting to control the number of epochs a :code:`ClientApp` will perform when running the :code:`fit()` method.
+You could define additioinal hyperparameters in :code:`pyproject.toml` and access them here.

 .. code-block:: python